severb/flowy/docs/tutorial/tutorial.rst

 When decorating the workflow class with ``workflow_client`` we must specify a name, version and a default task list to register the workflow with.
+The workflow can also be manually registered using :meth:`~flowy.client.WorkflowClient.register`.
 The specified task list will be used in case one is not specified when starting the workflow.
 Our workflow class must also inherit :class:`~flowy.workflow.Workflow`.

+.. seealso:: For a full list of options that can be specified when registering a workflow using the decorator, or manually, please see :meth:`flowy.client.WorkflowClient.register`.

 We define activities within our workflow as such: